mikeakohn/anything2obj/README.md

 Could make it const uint8_t * or even const uint32_t *.
 The linker really doesn't care.

-Also, to make this work with C++ either extern "C" has to be added in the C++ source to tell the compiler to not name mangle, or the variable name has to be name mangled to match what a C++ compiler expects.
+In C++, it's possible the variable name needs to be name mangled or it might require extern "C" to stop it:

+    extern "C"
+    {
+      extern const char *json;
+    }

+Oddly, it doesn't seem that C++ is name mangling global variable symbols so that might not be required.

 Currently only x86-64 is supported, but it would be easy to make it support other platforms.